honeybadger-io/heya/README.md

   # The name of the model you want to use with Heya.
   config.user_type = "User"

-  # The name of the default ActiveJob queue to use when sending campaigns.
-  config.queue = "heya"

-  # The default from address to use when sending campaigns.
+  # The default options to use when processing campaign steps.
-  config.from = "user@example.com"
+  config.campaigns.default_options = {from: "user@example.com"}

   # Campaign priority.
 When a user is added to multiple campaigns, they are
   # sent in this order.
 Campaigns are sent in the order that the users were
   # added if no priority is configured.
-  config.priority = [
+  config.campaigns.priority = [
     FirstCampaign
     SecondCampaign
     ThirdCampaign